 It’s important to be examined when you have tonsillitis because it’s can be dangerous if there have been five or more occurrences within one year.
 And when the illness is not responsive to antibiotic treatment, please see us immediately!

 Additionally, if your tonsils get large enough to touch each other you probably have a serious case of tonsillectomy.
 Also, if there is an abscess surrounding your tonsils, you will see puss filled sacs.
 This is another cause for attention.

 Treatment of tonsillitis and ear infections generally requires antibiotics.
 If left untreated, tonsillitis could damage organs in your body.
-A tonsillectomy is an in which the tonsils are removed.
-Adenoidectomy is the removal of the adenoids.
+Tonsillectomy is a procedure in which the tonsils are removed.
+Adenoidectomy is a procedure in which the adenoids are removed.
 The combined operation is called a T&A. Generally these surgical procedures are performed if antibiotics are unresponsive.
 If antibiotics do not work to eliminate tonsillitis or ear infection, a tonsillectomy and possible adenoidectomy may be performed.
 These surgical procedures will help you reduce the number of throat and ear infections.